schapi-create/apidoc-rpc-uat/md_files/README.md

 	- In the Configuration Information box, enable **EWS Server**.

-	- Create Authentication Point for RP-C Web Server
+	- Create Authentication Point for RP-C Web Service

 		- Create a folder in a server (Enterprise Server or Automation Server).